Solutions providing advances in flexibility are of utmost importance for the future power system.

-- In the Fact Sheet: Grid Evolved – Power System Flexibility, the condensed knowledge from this activity, with collaboration with Mission Innovation, was published for the 10th Clean Energy Ministerial, 29 May 2019, Vancouver, Canada.
+- In the Fact Sheet: Grid Evolved – Power System Flexibility, the condensed knowledge from this activity, with collaboration with Mission Innovation, was published for the 10th Clean Energy Ministerial in Vancouver, Canada, May 2019.

 - In the Discussion Paper (DOI: 10.13140/RG.2.2.22580.71047), the full report is provided from this activity, including description of the flexibility categories: Flexibility for Power, Flexibility for Energy, Flexibility for Transfer Capacity, and Flexibility for Voltage.

 - The Leaflet: Power system flexibility – the ability to manage change presents an executive summary of the discussion paper, giving a good insight into the work.
-This leaflet was published for the ISGAN Conference The future of electricity markets in a low carbon economy in Stockholm in April 2019.
+This leaflet was published for the ISGAN Conference The future of electricity markets in a low carbon economy in Stockholm, Sweden April 2019.

 - A poster including intermediate results were presented at the 8th International Conference on Integration of Renewable and Distributed Energy Resources (IRED) in Vienna in October 2018.